PonPon7/reconnectv2/README.md

 > [!NOTE]
 > The summaries are crafted from our personal experiences and reflections on each work.

-For a comprehensive list and detailed insights, please visit our [Bibliography Page](https://reconnectv2.com/bibliography/).
+For a comprehensive list and detailed insights, please visit [Bibliography Page](https://reconnectv2.com/bibliography/).

 ---